-- " Low currency risk.
-Since, currently all of the covered bonds outstanding (100.0%) and almost entirely of the assets in the cover pool (98.9%) are denominated in euros. - " The requirement under the Pfandbrief Act that the stressed net present value OC of the cover pool must exceed, by at least 2%, the total of outstanding covered bonds issued against the cover pool, and the requirement that Pfandbrief issuers must regularly run stress tests regarding interest rate and foreign-exchange risks.
-DekaBank has opted for the "static" approach, which includes a parallel movement of the interest-rate curve by at least 250 basis points, to meet mandatory stress test requirements.
+- " No currency risk.
+Currently, there are neither foreign exchange-denominated covered bonds outstanding nor the cover assets are denominated in foreign currency. - " The requirement under the Pfandbrief Act that the stressed present value OC of the cover pool must exceed, by at least 2%,1 the total of outstanding covered bonds issued against the cover pool, and the requirement that Pfandbrief issuers must regularly run stress tests regarding interest rate and foreign-exchange risks.
+DekaBank has opted for the "static" stress test to meet mandatory stress tests requirements.